FrancescoRec/Dermachat/README.md

 This is a Django-based web application designed for managing medical images.
 The app has three main interfaces: one for patients, and two for doctors.

+## Project Description

+DermaChat facilitates seamless dermatological consultations by allowing patients to upload images and information, which dermatologists can then review and provide feedback on.
+The app also manages triage lines, ensuring that cases are prioritized and handled appropriately.

 ## Table of Contents

 - [Installation](#installation)